 At no time during my testing of the Smartmi P1 did it ever sense enough allergens in the air to kick up its speed on its own.
 It always seemed to have a PM2.5 reading of 10 or below.
 At one point, my Dyson air purifier came on and reported a PM2.5 level of 50 and a PM10 level of 54, but even though the Dyson was right next to the Smartmi, the Smartmi did not detect the same particles in the air.
 It also detected no change in air quality with the smoke from a candle, and it only worked to clear the air from the candle scent/smoke when I manually turned it up.

 Be aware if you're purchasing the Smartmi P1 it only detects PM2.5 and PM10 particles.
 It does not work with volatile organic chemicals (VOCs) or NO2 like some higher-end air purifiers.
 You can get an allergen filter (which is the default) or a charcoal (pet) filter that's better for smells.
-I didn't have the charcoal filter to test.
-You will need to change the filter on this at somewhere around the one year mark, and replacement filters are prticed at $40.
+All replacement filters are priced at $40 and need to be swapped out around the one-year mark.

 As for HomeKit, Siri can be used to turn on the air purifier, turn off the air purifier, tell you the remaining filter life, adjust the speed, and let you know the PM 2.5 level in the room.
 This is more than most air purifiers can do, so it's useful to have, but since most air purifiers are meant to work automatically or through manual control, I'm unsure if people will get much value out of the HomeKit integration.

 The Home app can be used to turn the Smartmi P1 on or off and it can adjust the level, plus it lets the air purifier be used in different scenes and automations.